nekomeowww/insights-bot/README.md

 ### Run with docker-compose

+Create your `.env` by making a copy of the contents from `.env.example` file.
+The .env file should be placed at the root of the project directory next to your `docker-compose.yml` file.

-**Remember to replace your OpenAI token and other environment variables in `docker-compose.yml`**, and then run:
+Replace your OpenAI token and other environment variables in `.env`, and then run:

 ```shell
 docker-compose --profile hub up -d